Ecomm-Data-Systems/API-Documentation/catalog/products.md

 ## Show Product

+Retrieve a single product with the APIKEY.

+### Simple Products

 If a product has a ```product_type``` of ```SIMPLE```.
 It will contain all of the pricing, inventory, sku and dimension data in the product object.
 If the product is ```ADVANCED``` you will want to [look at variants](#variants).

 Resource